About Jeff Parker

 ABOUT MARY O

-Mary O. Parker, who goes by “Mary O,” is the Director of Business Development for Explore in Focus™.
-She also wears many other hats for the business such as accountant, marketing director, and—during workshops and some tours—cook (she loves to cook for and pamper our clients!).
+Mary O. Parker, who goes by “Mary O,” is Jeff’s wife and the co-owner of Explore in Focus™.
+She wears many hats for the business such as accountant, marketing director, and—during workshops and some tours—cook.

 Mary O is a nature-lover and award-winning writer.
 Her published work includes non-fiction books, essays, short stories & dozens of articles on a variety of topics.
+She won the 2019 Mississippi Review Prize in Creative Nonfiction.
 In 2015, she won the Gabriele Rico Challenge in Creative Nonfiction.
 Mary O was short-listed for the Barry Lopez Prize in Creative Nonfiction in December 2016.
 In April 2018, she received a “Scribes’ Scholarship” from the Bess Whitehead Scott Scholarship Fund and used the proceeds to attend the competitive Breadloaf Conference in Environmental Writing.

 Look for Jeff’s photographs in her book, “Explore Texas — A Nature Travel Guide” (Texas A&M University Press, 2016).
 The book won an “Excellence in Craft” award from the Texas Outdoor Writers’ Association (TOWA).